andyyu2004/sumaria/deliverables/d2/part-2/README.md

   * Event details include
     * Event Date
     * Number of volunteers needed
-    * Event Location
+    * Event Location (work in progress)
-    * Organization running the event
+    * Organization running the event (work in progress)
-    * Experience/skills needed to volunteer
+    * Experience/skills needed to volunteer (work in progress)

-      * This still needs to be fixed to read from the database schema.
-Currently this field is blank.
+Users (Companies or individual volunteers) can:

-* Chat system:
+* use a chat system:
   * Creating a group of one or more users.
   * Able to add more users as the chat progresses if the user desires to.
-* Users can log in/sign up
+* log in/sign up
   * Users can also view their profile page and their personal information by clicking on their profile picture (which  is currently just a gray anonymous photo)
     * Currently the profile page only displays the user name and mock data of the possible events they signed up for.